rancher/elemental-docs/docs/rancher-vmware.md

 ## Step 2: Create the installation ISO

-The installation media needs to be tied to an specific registration end point.
+The installation media needs to be tied to a specific registration end point.
 This is created and handled with the [SeedImage](seedimage-reference.md) resource.

 Consider follwing example: